user4223/ticket-decoder/README.md

 * [etc/docker/setup.ubuntu22.gcc11.Python.sh](etc/docker/setup.ubuntu22.gcc11.Python.sh)

 When the preparation of the build environment has been successful, it should be possible to build the project by using `./build.sh -j3` **inside the build container**.
-(When your container environment has enough memory, you can try `./build.sh -j` as well.
+(When your container environment has enough memory, you can try `./build.sh` as well.
 But often this leads to out-of-memory-errors due to lots of files getting compiled in parallel and the container environment is killing the compilers when they reach the memory limit.)

 Take a look into `./build/` folder to discover artifacts.
 You should be able to execute the executables **on host machine as well** when it runs the same OS.